A Guide to Vintage + Thrift Stores in Hudson County

 into the void hoboken girl

-This vintage furniture store features 1,800-square-feet of decor, various furniture pieces, and what it proudly deems ‘weird art.’
+This vintage furniture store features 1,800 square feet of decor, various furniture pieces, and what it proudly deems ‘weird art.’
 This is a great spot to spruce up your home to match your exact taste + bring a unique vibe to any space.

-The Salvation Army Jersey City | 248 Erie Street, Jersey City
+The Salvation Army Jersey City | 562 Bergen Avenue, Jersey City

-Armoires, dressers, and tables galore!
+Armoires, dressers, and tables galore.
 For any newcomers, The Salvation Army in Jersey City is the place to stop by for a new dining set, a beautiful wooden china cabinet, and more décor.
 The furniture here is a fraction of the price from a big box store, and added bonus — it all goes to a good cause.
 Proceeds from The Salvation Army thrift stores support the Adult Rehabilitation Centers throughout New Jersey.

-The Salvation Army Union City | 900 John Fitzgerald Kennedy Boulevard, Union City
+The Salvation Army Union City | 515 43rd Street, Union City

-The best thing about The Salvation Army is that it has over 20 stores in New Jersey and each one is so different.
+The best thing about The Salvation Army is that it has over 20 stores in New Jersey, and each one is so different.
 This second location in Hudson County is in Union City, and it has a large selection of gently used designer clothing, furniture, and décor for anyone looking to buy something second-hand and for a good cause.

-Shoptainable | Online/West New York
+Tainable | Online/West New York

 Instagram: @shoptainable